ui-lab.app

 Neovim colorscheme generator with light/dark mode and plugin support.

-xeno.nvim generates complete Neovim colorschemes from three seeds — background, accent, and an optional foreground.
+xeno.nvim is a minimalist colorscheme generator for Neovim that creates complete themes from color seeds rather than requiring hand-crafted palettes.
+It generates complete Neovim colorschemes from three seeds — background, accent, and an optional foreground.
 The foreground defaults to the background seed's hue and chroma, so a single background + accent pair is enough to produce a coherent theme across every highlight group.
+The plugin provides automatic light/dark mode support, generating cohesive color palettes and highlight groups from just color inputs.

 Pass your seeds to require('xeno').theme() and set the colorscheme: